HeardLibrary/digital-scholarship/host/dockermachine.md

 docker run -d -p 8000:80 --name webserver kitematic/hello-world-nginx
 ```

-If I enter the IP address and port `3.84.39.45:8000` into a browser bar, I see the sample web page that was produced by the webserver of the running container `aws-sandbox`.
+If I enter the IP address and port `3.84.39.45:8000` into a browser bar, I see the sample web page that was produced by the nginx webserver container running in the machine `aws-sandbox`.

 <img src="../images/nginx-server.png" style="border:1px solid black">

-Note that getting a web page from the webserver requires that the `kitematic/hello-world-nginx` container (named "webserver") must actually be running.
-It is not enough for the `aws-sandbox` to exist and be running (although that is also a necessary condition).
+Note that getting a web page from the nginx webserver requires that the `kitematic/hello-world-nginx` container (named "webserver") must actually be running.
+It is not enough for the `aws-sandbox` machine to exist and be running (although that is also a necessary condition).
 Once the webserver is running, it is irrelevant whether `aws-sandbox` is the active Docker compose machine or not.
-The machine will continue in its current state, with containers running or not, regardless of whether it's connected to the Docker machine CLI on my local computer or not.
+The machine will continue in its current state, with containers running or not, regardless of whether it's connected to the Docker machine CLI on my local computer (i.e. the active machine).

 To change the active machine using the Mac or Linux terminal, you can use the command: